tikv/client-java/README.md

 Alternatively, you can build `tikv-client-java` with gradle.

-The following command will build and test the project.
+The following command will build the project.

 ```
 gradle init